wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, navigate through **AWS** module.
+To do this, navigate through **AWS** application.

 .. thumbnail:: /images/poc/AWS-alerts.png
    :title: Visualize Amazon AWS alerts